-He also didn’t take notes because he didn’t pay attention; about halfway through the meeting, Gareth had glanced around and realized that no one was paying attention but him, so he’d stopped.
-Evelyne Corscia, the marionite woman Gareth had spoken with at the last meeting, glared at the wall, her thoughts obviously elsewhere.
-Cathwright, the dragon, picked at her claws.
-Even Leandros flipped through other paperwork, expression more intense than Mr. Ochoa’s orientation lecture deserved.
+But at least he wasn’t the only one not paying attention to the meeting – Evelyne Corscia, the marionite he’d met at the last meeting, glared at the wall, her thoughts obviously elsewhere.
+Cathwright the dragon picked at her claws.
+Even Leandros flipped through other paperwork, expression more intent than Mr. Ochoa’s logistics lecture deserved.

-Finally, the meeting was over.
-While the others filed out, Gareth approached Leandros.
+Gareth was glad when it was over.
+While the others filed out, he approached Leandros.
 “Captain?
-I have a problem to discuss with you.”
+I have a problem I’d like to discuss with you.”

 “Is that so?”
 Leandros asked.

 “They don’t, of course.
-There are laws against humor of all kind.
-Anyone who dares make a pun is sentenced to hang by the gallows,” Leandros said, laughter dancing behind his eyes.
-“But we’re not in Alfheim, so damn them all.”
+We have laws against humor of all kind.
+Anyone who dares to so much as tease is sentenced to hang by the gallows,” Leandros said.
+His expression was still more suited for the gallows, but Gareth could see laughter dancing behind his eyes.
+“We’re not in Alfheim, though, so damn them all.”

-Leandros began gathering up his things.
-Gareth noticed the team roster among other papers, and pointed to a name on it.
+Leandros began gathering up his things as he spoke.
+Gareth noticed the team roster among other papers and pointed to a name on it.
 “McDermott’s off the team, right?
 I hear he was thrown off a bridge.”

 Leandros didn’t seem to believe Gareth wasn’t joking.
 “I’d heard he was off the team, but I hadn’t heard why.”

-“Moira— Representative Ranulf, my sister—filled the opening he left this morning.
-It’s a friend of mine that took the job, actually.
-I know Roman would have come today, if it hadn’t been for a prior obligation.”
+“Moira— Representative Ranulf, that is.
+My sister—filled the opening he left this morning.
+A friend of mine took the spot, actually.
+I know Roman would have come today if it hadn’t been for a prior obligation.”

-The papers Leandros had been so carefully gathering slipped out of his fingers, catching on the air and scattering across the floor.
+The papers Leandros had been so carefully gathering slipped from his fingers, catching on the air and scattering across the floor.
 Leandros didn’t even seem to notice.
 He was staring at Gareth.
 “Roman, did you say?”

-Too late, Gareth remembered the look that had crossed Roman’s face when he’d heard Leandros’ name, just two days before at the Webhon Players’ performance.
-“Yes,” Gareth said slowly, “Roman Hallisey.
+Too late, Gareth remembered the look that had crossed Roman’s face when he’d mentioned Leandros’ name, after the Webhon Players’ performance.
+“Yes,” Gareth said, slowly, wondering if he’d revealed something he shouldn’t have.
+But with Roman on the team, Leandros would have found out eventually, wouldn’t he?
+“Roman Hallisey.
 Do you know him?”

 “Yes,” Gareth said, trying to read Leandros’ expression.
-But even if the alfar didn’t seem it at times, he was from Alfheim.
-When Leandros chose not to show emotion, no emotion would be seen.
+Perhaps he’d spoken too soon, earlier.
+He still couldn’t read the alfar at all.
+Even if Leandros didn’t seem it at times, smiling and joking with the team, he was from Alfheim.
+When Leandros chose not to show emotion, no emotion could be seen.

-“I see,” Leandros said, and began gathering his papers back up.
+“I see,” Leandros said.
+Finally, he began gathering his papers back up.
 Gareth helped, not sure what to say.
-“What was his prior engagement?”
+Leandros asked, “What was his prior engagement?”

 “You said Mr. Hallisey had a prior engagement.”

-“Oh,” Gareth said, scrambling to make something up.
-It felt too personal to reveal that Roman was collecting his things from the girl who’d just broken up with him, particularly when Gareth didn’t know the history between Roman and Captain Nochdvor.
+“Oh,” Gareth said, scrambling for an answer.
+It felt too personal to reveal that Roman was collecting his things from the girl who’d just broken up with him, particularly when Gareth didn’t know the history between Roman and Leandros.
 “He didn’t say.”

 “Right.
-Well, when you see Roman,” Leandros said, and Gareth couldn’t help but notice the familiar use of Roman’s first name, “Tell him cowardice is unbecoming.”
+When you see Roman,” Leandros said, and Gareth couldn’t help but notice the familiar use of Roman’s first name, “Tell him cowardice is unbecoming.”

 “Uh,” Gareth said, eyebrows shooting up.
 “Sure.”